-Situations that may pose a health, safety or environmental hazard must be reported immediately using the MySafeWorkplace reporting system or any of the resources listed in this code.
+Situations that may pose a health, safety or environmental hazard must be reported immediately using Castle's Incident Reporting Hotline or any of the resources listed in this Code.
 We can only achieve our goal of a safe and healthy workplace through the active participation and support of everyone.

-- Observe the safety and security rules and practices that apply to your job. - Always display and swipe your personal identification badge when entering and exiting secure areas and do not allow others to enter without properly swiping their personal identification badges. - Respect the environmental rights and interests of our neighbors and the communities in which we operate. - Report all concerns to the Company's dedicated EH&S professionals, the MySafeWorkplace reporting system or any of the resources listed in this code.
+- Observe all applicable safety and environmental regulations and the safety and security rules and practices that apply to your job. - Always display and swipe your personal identification badge when entering and exiting secure areas and do not allow others to enter without properly swiping their personal identification badges. - Respect the environmental rights and interests of our neighbors and the communities in which we operate. - Report all concerns to Castle's dedicated EH&S professionals, the EH&S' Oracle platform, the Legal Department or any of the resources listed in this Code.